Mass Tort Lawsuit Overview

 There are financial support options that may be available to mass tort plaintiffs:

 - Contingency fees: Some attorneys allow plaintiffs to pay only if their case is successful.
 They pay no upfront fees and the attorney will collect an agreed-upon percentage of any settlement or reward.
+Most mass tort lawsuits King Law accepts are on a contingency-fee basis, meaning our clients do not pay anything up front.

 - Litigation finance companies: Some lenders will provide a non-recourse loan to cover upfront legal costs.
 The lender will then collect their funds from the resulting settlement or award.
 This option can have steep interest rates and fees, reducing how much compensation you walk away with, so it should be pursued with caution.